The model theory of the curve graph: Framework

-\begin{remark} In light of Remark~\ref{rmk:aut-v-perm}, the group $G$ can play several roles.
-It is identified with the universe of $\M$, and it appears as a relational symbol.
+\begin{remark} The group $G$ can play several roles.
+It is identified with the universe of $\M_\D^G(\Sigma)$, and its elements appear as relational symbols.
 In the latter of these roles, it is natural for the group $G$ to act on words on the right.
 In the sequel, we will also need to consider $G$ as a group of automorphisms of $\mC(\Sigma)$.
 In this case, it is convenient to view curves as left cosets of their stabilizer, and then the group $G$ acts naturally on the left. \end{remark}